 Buying data is a lengthy process on its own.
 Finding the right vendor, type of data and passing all the regulatory and legal procedures takes time and costs money.
 On top of that, in practical reality, the procedure is even lengthier because it starts before the decision to buy the data.

 Identifying which dataset has the desired profiles and statistical qualities often can only be done after starting the acquisition process because of confidentiality and privacy concerns.
 This multiplies the costs and time needed by the number of datasets that are explored.

 The way this problem is dealt with today is described in the image below.
-The data acquirer and the data holder both give their datasets (or the requirements) to a trusted third party, which then aggregates all the data and manually identifies the profile matches.
+The data acquirer and the data holder both give their datasets (or the requirements) to a trusted third party, which then aggregates all the data and manually identifies the profile pairing.

 While this is cheaper and faster than getting through the whole acquisition process, it still takes weeks and costs tens of thousands of dollars.

 One of the most prominent examples is the healthcare industry and the case for linking patient data.
 There are undeniable benefits in augmenting a dataset with different data about the same profiles (1,2).
 Examples range from linking images with prescription data to following the patients after a clinical trial to the "real world".
 Having this kind of datasets, data analytics experts can accelerate drug development and can help health care companies deliver much better care by better understanding their patients and the effects of their drugs.
 The combination and the acquisition of data is however stumbling upon two blockers:

 1. Finding the data that contain the relevant profiles is very costly and time-consuming

 2. Patient profile linking is time-consuming because of the privacy and security concerns

 It's a match! – from 2 weeks to 2 minutes